ansys/pyensight/doc/source/calc_functions.rst

 ``ConstPerPart(any parts, constant)``

-This function is assigns a value to the selected parts.
-The value can either be a floating point value entered into the field, or it can be a case constant.
+This function assigns a value to the selected parts.
+The value can be either a floating point value entered into the field or a case constant.
 This value does not change over time.
-At a later point, any other parts can be selected and this can be recalculated and these other parts will be assigned the new value and the existing parts that were previously selected will retain their previously assigned value.
-In other words, each successive time that this is recalculated for an existing variable, values assigned to the most recently selected parts are updated without removing previously assigned values.
+At a later point, other parts can be selected and this value can be recalculated.
+These other parts are then assigned the new value.
+The existing parts that were previously selected retain their previously assigned value.
+In other words, each successive time that this value is recalculated for an existing variable, values assigned to the most recently selected parts are updated without removing previously assigned values.

 .. _Curl: